ayeAlvo/gas-optimizations-solidity/README.md

 _Avoids a Gsset (20000 gas) in the constructor, and replaces each Gwarmacces (100 gas) with a `PUSH32` (3 gas)._

+_Avoids a Gsset (20000 gas) in the constructor, and replaces the first access in each transaction (Gcoldsload - 2100 gas) and each access thereafter (Gwarmacces - 100 gas) with a PUSH32 (3 gas)._

 ```java
 contract PriceOracleImplementation is PriceOracle {
     address public cEtherAddress;